seIncorp/DiskDataAndHelper/README.md

 -realD
 > with this you will get real disk (it is uesd only for logical disk)

+-predFailure
+> this command return all S.M.A.R.T data from HDD

 ## TODOs
 - GUI
 - Additional data about Hard drives